Essay guidelines

 Unless specified otherwise, your essay should follow the traditional essay structure.
 This means it should have an introduction, supporting paragraphs, and a conclusion.

-The introduction paragraph is one of the most critical parts of your essay because it sets the structure for the rest of your paper.
-You can see the example introduction and then see a checklist below.
+The introduction paragraph is one of the most critical parts of your essay as it sets the structure for the rest of your paper.

 Critical analysis essay introduction example